ramanaguru/Java_Practice/README.md

             🧩 Abstract_Anonymous_InnerClass.java
                 📌 Understanding abstract classes, anonymous classes, and inner classes in Java.

+    📌 InterfacesExample.java
+        📌 Exploring interfaces and their implementation in Java.

         By following this structured path, you'll build a solid understanding of Java programming concepts step-by-step, enhancing your learning experience in a systematic way.